ALEHACKsp/Banking-Software/README.md

 ***This has the free license so you can download and use it.
 It was made as a side project for fun/portfolio.***

-## What is this for?

-  This is just for a portfolio.

 # NOTE
-##  Please note that this project does not aim for security but only for functionality.
+Please note that this project does not aim for security but only for functionality.